9 Adventurous New Orleans Outdoor Activities

 The tour operators do a wonderful job making the riverboat experience feel as if you’re truly in another era.
 Crewmembers help you onto the ramps, captains use loudspeakers to direct passengers where to go, and there’s pleasant old-timey music playing.

 The boats have plenty of outdoor seating on several decks, so it’s easy to snag a spot with a wonderful view.
-Most of the riverboat tour options include a live jazz ensemble playing, and there are bars and concession stands on each level.
+Most of the riverboat tour options include live jazz, and there are bars and concession stands on each level.
 Don’t forget to tip!

 New Orleans riverboat tour options include: